hyosung11/Launch-School/Courses/JS109/glossary.md

 ### Pass-by-reference

 Pass-by-reference relates to **object** values that are passed into a function.
 When we declare and initialize a variable to an object value, e.g., `let arr = [1, 2, 3]`, we are initializing that variable to hold a *reference* which points to the actual object in memory.
 Therefore, when we pass `arr` into a function, we pass the reference that points to the actual object.
+Therefore, any destructive changes that the function may implement on the Object affects the original object as well.

+With objects, JavaScript exhibits a combination of behaviors from both pass-by-reference as well as pass-by-value.
+Some people call this pass-by-value-of-the-reference or call-by-sharing.
+Whatever you call it, the most important concept you should remember is:

+When an operation within the function mutates its argument, it affects the original object.

 Here's an example of pass-by-reference: